 "It truly is fascinating, the disconnect between body and mind in this syndrome.
 As I write, my patient attempts his very best to maintain civil conversation with me, even as the adrenaline pumping through his veins causes his limbs to push and fight against his restraints to the degree that I fear muscle and sinew will soon tear away from bone.
 Though deeply apologetic and prone to bouts of melancholy, he is fully cognizant of his body and what has happened over the last four days.
 Indeed, his remorse may have been the deciding factor in him providing me his consent for these tests.
 Perhaps the disease is infectious in spirit by some means, for I find myself giddy, and must force myself repeatedly to remain within the bonds of ethics and professionalism while faced with this truly extraordinary opportunity.

-He explains that one morning, he simply woke up attempting to strangle his cousin and lacking the means to stop doing so until a much larger group of kin was able to drag him off.
+He explains that one morning, he simply woke up attempting to strangle his sibling and lacking the means to stop doing so until a much larger group of kin was able to drag him off.
 The process of transporting him to the authorities was a messy affair which at one point involved three relatives chasing after him as he hopped with rope-bound legs across a field in an effort to ineffectually body-slam a random farmhand.
 I shall continue to run tests on his sense of touch and other extensions of his nervous system while the local judiciary attempts to work through his case.
 If his condition can be substantiated to those magistrates unfamiliar with the Dance, he hopes that he may repair the rift with his family- while under constant restraint for the foreseeable future and being fed using a very long-handled spoon, of course."

 - Mersind, expelled biologist of Serminwurth and amateur anatomist